 keyword defines a special kind of snap that provides a run-time environment with a minimal set of libraries that are common to most applications.
 They’re transparent to users, but they need to be considered, and specified, when building a snap.

-is the current standard base for snap building and is based on Ubuntu 18.04 LTS.
+is a standard base for snap building and is built on Ubuntu 20.04 LTS.

 confinement, you can switch to strict mode and figure out which interfaces (plugs) the snap uses.